Agorgin/Alexander_portfolio/README.md

 Lastly, we shared our findings a 6 minute presentation in form of a video presentation.
 Below are important code snippets from the projects:

+# Match type and Publisher Name
+The two variables used to measure business success are Match Type and Publisher Name.

+## Match type
+Match Type fall under the categories
+* Advanced
+* Broad
+* Exact
+* Standard

+These can tell us how accurate was the match based on the Keyword, and is the one of the two metrics to define the future strategy.

+## Publisher
+These can tell us which publisher perform the best, to narrow down the strategy and increase efficiency.
+* Yahoo US and Global
+* MSN US and Global
+* Google US and global
+* Overture US and Global
+* Kayak

+# Insights from plots
+To be inserted.
+Page will be updated Friday November 19th 2021

+# Plots

 # Logistic regression
 ```markdown